Sheng-Qian-LI/VLSI_Design/HW1/README.md

 # **HW1 : Inverter simulation**

   #### In this assignment, I will design the size of the inverter and perform simulations using 180nm and 14nm process technologies.
-The simulations will be conducted under three process corners (TT, SS, FF).
+The simulations will be simulated under three process corners (TT, SS, FF).